Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Related work

 \section{Related work}

-\textbf{Compositional data augmentation methods.} In general, such methods new data points by splicing or swapping small parts from existing training data, leveraging the fact that certain constituents can be interchanged while preserving overall meaning or syntactic structure.
+\textbf{Compositional data augmentation methods.} In general, such methods synthesize new data points by splicing or swapping small parts from existing training data, leveraging the fact that certain constituents can be interchanged while preserving overall meaning or syntactic structure.
 A common approach is to swap spans between pairs of datapoints when their surrounding contexts are identical \citep[][inter alia]{andreas_good-enough_2020,guo-etal-2020-sequence,jia-liang-2016-data}.
-Recently, \citet{akyurek2021learning} extended this approach, eschewing rule-based splicing for neural network-based recombination. \citet{chen2023empirical} review more compositional data augmentation techniques, situating them within the broader landscape of limited-data learning techniques for NLP.
+Recently, \citet{akyurek2021learning} extended this approach, eschewing rule-based splicing in favour of neural network-based recombination. \citet{chen2023empirical} review more compositional data augmentation techniques, situating them within the broader landscape of limited-data learning techniques for NLP.

-\textbf{Extracting high-value subsets in NLP training data.} \citet{oren_finding_2021} propose a method for extracting a diverse set of abstract templates to improve compositional generalization in semantic parsing. \citet{muradoglu_eeny_2022} train a baseline model on a small amount of data and use entropy estimates to select new data points for annotation, reducing annotation costs for morphological inflection. \citet{swayamdipta_dataset_2020} identify effective data subsets for training high-quality models for question answering, finding that small subsets of ambiguous examples perform better than randomly selected ones.
-Our work is also highly related to active-learning in NLP \citep[][inter alia]{tamkin_active_2022,yuan-etal-2020-cold,margatina_active_2021}; however we focus on selecting synthetic datapoints rather than unlabeled ones, and our experiments our geared towards compositional generalization rather than IID performance.
+\textbf{Extracting high-value subsets in NLP training data.} \citet{oren_finding_2021,bogin-etal-2022-unobserved,Gupta2022StructurallyDS} propose methods for extracting diverse sets of abstract templates to improve compositional generalization in semantic parsing. \citet{muradoglu_eeny_2022} train a baseline model on a small amount of data and use entropy estimates to select new data points for annotation, reducing annotation costs for morphological inflection. \citet{swayamdipta_dataset_2020} identify effective data subsets for training high-quality models for question answering, finding that small subsets of ambiguous examples perform better than randomly selected ones.
+Our work is also highly related to active-learning in NLP \citep[][inter alia]{tamkin_active_2022,yuan-etal-2020-cold,margatina_active_2021}; however we focus on selecting synthetic rather than unlabeled datapoints, and our experiments are geared towards compositional generalization rather than IID performance.